 The age of consent is critical when it comes to sexual behavior throughout the state of Colorado.
-It can be the difference between no criminal record and a felony sex offense requiring prison and sex offender registration.
+It can be the difference between no criminal record and a felony sex offense requiring prison time and sex offender registration.
 While the age of consent in Denver, Colorado Springs, and Fort Collins is 17, there are exceptions that we'll discuss in detail below.
 If you or someone close to you is facing an allegation of sex with a minor in Colorado, contacting an experienced criminal lawyer is a crucial next step.

 Is 17 the Age of Consent in Colorado?